 - Anyone who has been exposed to hazardous chemicals or involved in sabotage, terrorism, explosion, or fire

-Certain people are not entitled to compensation under Section 124A of The Railways Act, and they are as follows:
+The following people are not entitled to compensation under Section 124A of The Railways Act:

-- If a person makes a deliberate attempt to kill themselves, this gets referred to as suicidal ideation.
+- If a person makes a deliberate attempt to kill themselves, then this case is suicidal ideation.

 - Any self-inflicted injury.

-- An action done by someone who is intoxicated or insane
+- An action by someone who is intoxicated or insane

 Section 125 of the Railways Act of 1989 allows a victim or dependent of a deceased person to apply for compensation and pay the prescribed fee.